jcwalmsley/DataScienceSpecialization_module3/CodeBook.md

 ### PROCESSED VARIABLES:
     Stage One:
-        Combine the thee train and test data sets into a singular train and a singular test data sets Merge the combined train and the test data sets into a single complete data set Extract just the mean and standard deviation data for each measurement Stage Two:
+        Combine the thee train and test data sets into a singular train and a singular test data sets Stage Two:
+        Merge the combined train and the test data sets into a single complete data set Stage Three:
+        Extract just the mean and standard deviation data for each measurement Stage Four:
         An independent tidy data set called tidy.txt containing the average of each variable for each activity and each subject

 ### OBSERVATIONS/RECORDS: (Record of 30 individuals performing six activities to collect data on 69 variables):